seankross/seankross.github.io/_Rmd/2019-01-08-The-Front-Lines-of-Teaching-Data-Science.Rmd

     to configure their own environment.
     3. *Web application*: Instructors create a course in a specialized markup language which they then upload to a web application that simulates a computing environment for students.
-These environments require no student or instructor setup or maintenance, however this medium makes lessons easy to complete [without actually learning any of the material](https://youtu.be/P-mAGIE52yY?t=1610).
+These environments are very convenient since they require no student or instructor setup or maintenance.
+However despite instructors' best efforts, this medium makes lessons easy to complete [without actually learning any of the material](https://youtu.be/P-mAGIE52yY?t=1610).
 - Preparing a data science course is aggravated by how difficult it is to find relevant, domain-specific datasets.
 Data that students will have access to in